AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-EV-delivered miR-181a-3p may protect degenerating retinal ganglion cells
+EV delivery of miR-181a-3p protected degenerating retinal ganglion cells

 Biochemistry, Genetics and Molecular Biology research